Introducing Code Checker for MATLAB

 Check if loop iterator variables are used outside the for-loop.

 Check if the weboptions function is used securely.

 !
 NEW !
 Check if specific (e.g. credential related) variable names are assigned as constants

 !
 NEW !
 Check if certificate settings are used securely

 !
 NEW !
 Check if username and password properties are used securely

 A limited version of the Code Checker for MATLAB is available for evaluation purposes.
 Download and request your evaluation license here.

 Community support is available through our forum.
 The forum is actively monitored by MonkeyProof Solutions support and development team(s).

-For inquiries, licensing options and pricing beyond the offering available through our shop, please contact us.
+For quotation inquiries, licensing options and pricing, please contact us.